flancian/garden/index.md

 Once you sign up to the [[Fediverse]], you can follow [[@agora@botsin.space]] and it will watch your posts for [[wikilinks]].
 You can configure the bot to include the full text of your post or only links; and to also include, and respond to, post with #hashtags.

+## If you are in a rush and don't care about attribution
+Consider just leaving a note anywhere around the [[Agora]]

 ## For more
 Please [[reach out]] if you want to try [[note taking]] or the [[Fediverse]], regardless of whether you would like to contribute your notes to the [[Agora]]; same if you have questions or just need help in general!